lisphilar/covid19-sir/.github/CONTRIBUTING.md

 When you contribute to [covid-sir repository](https://github.com/lisphilar/covid19-sir) including CovsirPhy package, please kindly follow [Code of conduct](https://lisphilar.github.io/covid19-sir/CODE_OF_CONDUCT.html) and the steps explained in this document.
 If you have any questions or any request to change about this guideline, please inform the author via issue page.

 Terms:
-- 'Maintainers' maintain this repository and merge the pull requests, update [sphinx document](https://lisphilar.github.io/covid19-sir/) and the version number.
+- 'Maintainers' (author/collaborators) maintain this repository. i.e. Merge pull requests, publish [sphinx document](https://lisphilar.github.io/covid19-sir/) and update the version number.
-- 'Developers' create pull requests.
+- 'Developers' create issues/pull requests and update documentation.
-- 'Users' uses this package and create issues.
+- 'Users' uses this package for analysing the datasets, publish the outputs, and create issues.

 ## Clone CovsirPhy repository and install dependencies
 Developers will clone CovsirPhy repository with `git clone` command and install dependencies with Poetry.